skalio/flutter-demo-environment/README.md

 `flutter build macos`

-You can notice that the Application file name is _EnvironmentDemoTest.app_
+You can notice that the Application file name is _EnvironmentDemoTest.app_ This works for all other platforms as well!

 ## Building and running the app in production mode